NAME

 Wait this many seconds between polls.
 This defaults to 30 seconds.

-If you require tighter timing, you should write your own logger using the upsclient(3) library.
+If you require tighter timing, consider writing your own logger using the upsclient(3) library.

 - -d count